|

 100% |

-Each passage will be followed by questions testing your ability to:
+Take Free CLAT Mock TestPassages of 450+ words from contemporary or historical fiction and non-fiction.
+Each passage is followed by questions testing your ability to:

 Important Topics for CLAT English Syllabus 2027